abdulqshabbir/code-wars/README.md

 ## Lessons Learned from arrayHelpers
 I learned that there are two main ways of extending the `Array` "class" or constructor function.
 The first is to simply add methods to the `Array.prototype` property directly.
 Although this works, the better way of extending the `Array` class is to use the `Object.defineProperty(obj, propName, options)` method. `obj` is the object on which to define the property, `propName` is the name of the property and `options` is an object with the property value and other configuration options.
 Using this, we can define a new property on any object and it will be NOT be enumerable or writable by default.
 This means that the new property will not show up in a `for ... of` iteration and the property cannot be reassigned.

+## Lessons Learned from titleCaes
+I learned that reassigning elements using the first parameter of the `forEach` loop is not possible.
+However, the `forEach` loop comes with additional parameters to help with this.
+Using all three parameters in the form `forEach(elem, idx, arr)` lets to perform a reassignment of `arr` at index `idx` as you loop through the array by using the syntax `arr[idx] = ...`.